Stackclash/5e-vault/4. World Almanac/NPCs/Strahd Von Zarovich.md

 - Strahd attacks at the most advantageous moment and from the most advantageous position.
 - Strahd knows when he's in over his head.
 If he begins taking more damage than he can regenerate, he moves beyond the reach of melee combatants and spellcasters, or he flies away (using summoned wolves or swarms of bats or rats to guard his retreat).
 - Strahd observes the characters to see who among them are most easily swayed, then tries to charm characters who have low Wisdom scores and use them as thralls.
-At the very least, he can order a charmed character to guard him against other members of the adventuring party.
+At the very least, he can order a [[/5.
+Mechanics/Rules/Conditions.md#charmed\|charmed]] character to guard him against other members of the adventuring party.

 ## The Vampire's Minions